IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 - Core package families such as Cortana/SearchUI, AAD BrokerPlugin, and ShellExperienceHost register successfully.
 - Microsoft authentication works for a test user.
 - OneDrive can sign in.
-- OneDrive Files On-Demand initializes and operates normally.
+- OneDrive Files On-Demand initializes and operates normally for a clean test profile.
+- Existing profiles that were modified during earlier AppX repair attempts are tested separately and are not assumed to recover solely because the server-level condition is corrected.
 - AppReadiness is no longer continuously retrying the same registration work.
 - AppXDeploymentServer no longer produces the same rapid registration-failure loop.
 - TWinUI activation failures return to normal background levels.